 It’s Sabrina’s first Halloween while living with her two aunts, and she finds herself needing to be in two places at once.
 Her overbearing aunts want her to attend a family social, while her high school crush wants her to join his Halloween party.
 Desperate to make sure she doesn’t loose her crush to her school rival, Sabrina duplicates herself and sends her absent minded second half to be a stand-in, while she goes to the family social.
 While there, Sabrina finds herself at the mercy of her bratty cousin Amanda, who isn’t beneath shrinking people down and stuffing them in jars for her own sick amusement.

 Meanwhile, Sabrina’s school rival takes advantage of her duplicate and aims to ruin her good name in front of everyone at the party.
 For an episode from a TV sitcom, this is passable at best, but it flounders as a Halloween special.
 The holiday is only a backdrop to a situation that really could have been staged during any episode.
 However, the one redeeming factor comes near the end, where thanks to all Hallows eve, Sabrina gets to spend one hour with someone from the dead.
-Thus, the episode closes on an emotion note when she spends some time with her late grandmother.
+Thus, the episode closes on an emotional note when she spends some time with her late grandmother.
 The villain Amanda would also become a reoccurring character after this, and is played by Emily Hart, the younger sister of Melissa Joan Hart who plays Sabrina.
 Ironically, Emily would also supply the voice of Sabrina in the animated TV spin-off show.

 Season 2: Episode 31 – “A River of Candy Corn Runs Through It”